holochain/wind-tunnel-runner/README.md

 <your-machine-name> = _: {
   # ...other config...

+  isUEFI = false; # This will use GRUB instead of systemd-boot as the bootloader

   boot.loader = {
-    systemd-boot.enable = false;
     grub = {
-      enable = true;
-      device = "/dev/sda";  # Change to mounted drive where GRUB is/should be installed
-      # useOSProber = true; # Uncomment if dual-booting with another OS
+      # Override GRUB settings here if required.
     };
   };
 };